0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 ### Adding private network interface

-On the virt manager interface click on the VyOs machine than use the run bouton on top followed by the open button to have access to your machine .
+We need to add a second network interface to __VyOs__ .

+If your VyOS machine is not running, you can start it with the run button of the virt-manager interface.

 [![01run.png](https://i.postimg.cc/43V7kFqH/01run.png)](https://postimg.cc/7CPYSXxq)

-You type Enter than you log in to access the VyOs shell [![vyos-v-1-4-grub.png](https://i.postimg.cc/DzG5ZXxJ/vyos-v-1-4-grub.png)](https://postimg.cc/gwY3tnFm)
+* On the grub, you can press Enter to avoid wasting time.
+[![vyos-v-1-4-grub.png](https://i.postimg.cc/DzG5ZXxJ/vyos-v-1-4-grub.png)](https://postimg.cc/gwY3tnFm)

-Firt we will add the private network interface to the VyOs router , on the vyos window `Show Virtual Hardware detail > Add Hardware > Network > Network Source > Select the private Network Interface > Finish `
+We use virt manager to add a network interface to VyOs .

+`Show Virtual Hardware detail > Add Hardware > Network > Network Source > Select the private Network Interface > Finish `

+* Enter virtual machine hardware configuration .

 [![00-vyos-in-qemu.png](https://i.postimg.cc/KzH1zBbX/00-vyos-in-qemu.png)](https://postimg.cc/WF0NYDtS)

+* Hit '`Add Hardware Button`' button .

 [![01-virt-manager-hardware-detail.png](https://i.postimg.cc/tgCq0JxL/01-virt-manager-hardware-detail.png)](https://postimg.cc/w1Z8L6FV)

+* Select '`Network`' than in '`Network source`' select your __private__ virtual switch .

 [![02-virt-manager-setting.png](https://i.postimg.cc/prBctW86/02-virt-manager-setting.png)](https://postimg.cc/1VfrGZvG)

+* After finishing, the window should look something like this:

 [![03-virt-man-hardware-setting.png](https://i.postimg.cc/J4vYV2Bm/03-virt-man-hardware-setting.png)](https://postimg.cc/svP45Kc0)

-Once done return to the VyOs shell with top left button `Show The Graphical Console`
+* Return to the VyOs shell with top left button `Show The Graphical Console`

 [![04-virt-manager-hardware-detail.png](https://i.postimg.cc/QxC5kNCx/04-virt-manager-hardware-detail.png)](https://postimg.cc/GH0HbCvZ)

-On the VyOs console reboot the machine to make the change effective
+* Reboot the machine to make the change effective.
 ```shell
 vyos@vyos:~$ reboot
 Proceed with reboot?
 (Yes/No) [No] Yes
 ```

 ### VyOs Configuration of the LAN

-On the VyOs machine check if you have 2 network interface installed :
+Check to see if there are two network interfaces on the VyOs machine with `ip a` or `ip link show` or `show interfaces`:

 [![ip-a-command.png](https://i.postimg.cc/8Pyt4NX2/ip-a-command.png)](https://postimg.cc/kBbQX3ms)

-We will set up our network as with eth0 as WAN interface that will communicate with the outside word and receive its address via DHCP

-And eth1 internal/LAN  will use a static IP address of 192.168.0.1/24.
+In order to connect with the outside world, our network we will be using eth0 interface, which will receive its address via DHCP.
+And eth1 will serve for the LAN with a static address set to `192.168.152.10`.

-Firts of all you enter in configuration mode with the command `configure` you know you are in configuration mode when the shell display __#__
+To make those changes in VYOS, enter configuration mode with the command `configure`.
+You know you are in configuration mode when the shell displays __#__
 ```shell
 vyos@vyos$ configure
 vyos@vyos#
 ```

 #### DHCP/DNS setting

-In configure mode we start by setting dhcp for eth0 and a static ip for eth1  after each command a single line with __[edit]__ confirming that the command have been executed succefully
+In configuration mode, we first set dhcp for eth0 and after a static IP for eth1, each setting is followed by a single line ending with __[edit]__ to indicate that each command was successfully run.
 ```shell
 set interfaces ethernet eth0 address dhcp
 set interfaces ethernet eth0 description 'OUTSIDE'